The Theory of an Arbitrary Higher $\lambda$-Model: Theory of extensional Kan complexes

-But the diagrams do not necessarily commute in any extensional Kan complex $\langle K,F,G,\varepsilon,\eta\rangle$. \end{ejem} For examples of higher extensional $\lambda$-models see \cite{Martinez21}.
+But the diagrams do not necessarily commute in every extensional Kan complex $\langle K,F,G,\varepsilon,\eta\rangle$. \end{ejem} For examples of higher extensional $\lambda$-models see \cite{Martinez21}.

 It is known that the types of HoTT correspond to $\infty$-groupoids.
-Taking advantage of this situation, for a reflexive Kan complex, let's define the theory of equality on that Kan complex ($\infty$-groupoid) as follows.
+Taking advantage of this situation, for a reflexive Kan complex, let us define the theory of equality on that Kan complex ($\infty$-groupoid) as follows.